A Jester Artist: Marx Reichlich (Austrian, active ca. 1485–1520)

 Provenance

-[1] According to the Christie’s, London, Sale Archives, lot 10 in the Kling Sale went unsold: the reserve, which is hand-written in the annotated copy of the sale was £750, the bidding only got up to 270 guineas; the painting was subsequently returned to Herr Kling of Stockholm.
+Note 1: According to the Christie’s, London, Sale Archives, lot 10 in the Kling Sale went unsold, and the painting was returned to Herr Kling of Stockholm.

-[2] According to an annotated photo-mount of the catalogue entry for the painting from the 1935 auction found at the Witt Photoarchives, London, the painting was bought by ‘Leafe.’
-The Yale Art Gallery has not been able to confirm this information nor resolve the discrepancy with the painting having been returned to Herr Kling.
-The identify of ‘Leafe’ is similarly unknown, but research remains ongoing.
+Note 2: According to an annotation on a photograph of the painting found at the Witt Photoarchives, London, the painting was bought by ‘Leafe.’
+The Yale University Art Gallery has not been able to confirm this information nor resolve the discrepancy with the painting having been returned to Herr Kling.
+The identify of ‘Leafe’ is unknown (copy of Witt photograph in curatorial file).

 This work appears on our "Artworks with Nazi-Era Provenance Documentation Gaps" page.